-The APC by Schneider Electric Metered-by-Outlet with Switching Rack Power Distribution Unit (PDU) may be used as a stand-alone, network-manageable power distribution device or up to four devices can be connected together using one network connection.
+The APC by Schneider Electric Metered Rack Power Distribution Unit (PDU) may be used as a stand-alone, network-manageable power distribution device or up to four devices can be connected together using one network connection.
 The Rack PDU provides real-time remote monitoring of connected loads.
 User-defined alarms warn of potential circuit overloads.
 The Rack PDU provides full control over outlets through remote commands and user interface settings.